-The predator-prey pursuit problem is used in this paper because it is a general and well-studied multi-agent problem that still has not been solved.
-The predator-prey pursuit problem was introduced by Benda et. al. [3] and comprised four predator agents whose goal are to capture a prey agent by surrounding it on four sides in a grid-world.
-This problem has been used to study phenomena such as competitive co-evolution [16][18][10], multi-agent strategies, and multi-agent communication.
-The rest of this paragraph describes some previous studies on the latter two phenomena that made use of the predator-prey pursuit problem.
-Haynes and Sen [10] used genetic programming to evolve predator strategies and showed that a linear prey (pick a random direction and continue in that direction for the rest of the trial) was impossible to capture reliably in their experiments because the linear prey avoids locality of movement.
-Korf [12] studied a version of the predator prey problem in which the predators were allowed to move diagonally as well as orthogonally and the prey moved randomly.
-Tan [22] used reinforcement learning and showed that cooperating agents that share sensations and learned policies amongst each other significantly outperforms non-cooperating agents in a version of the predator-prey problem.
-Nishimura and Ikegami [15] observe random swarming and other collective predator motions in a predator prey game.
-Stephens and Merx [21] study a simple non-communicating predator strategy in which predators move to the closest capture position, and show that this strategy is not very successful because predators can block each other by trying to move to the same capture position.
+The predator-prey pursuit problem is used in this paper because it is a general and well-studied multi-agent problem that still has not been solved, and it is a simplied version of problems seen in numerous applications such as warfare scenarios and computer games.
+The predator-prey pursuit problem was introduced by Benda et al. [3] and comprised four predator agents whose goal is to capture a prev agent by surrounding it on four sides in a grid-world.
+Luke and Spector [10] and Haynes and Sen [7] used genetic programming to evolve predator strategies, and Haynes and Sen [7] showed that a linear prey (pick a random direction and continue in that direction for the rest of the trial) was impossible to capture reliably in their experiments because the linear prey avoids locality of movement.
+Korf [9] studied a version of the predator prey problem in which the predators were allowed to move diagonally as well as orthogonally and the prey moved randomly.
+Tan [15] used reinforcement learning and showed that cooperating agents that share sensations and learned policies amongst each other significantly outperforms non-cooperating agents in a version of the predatorprey problem.
+Stephens and Merx [14] study a simple noncommunicating predator strategy in which predators move to the closest capture position, and show that this strategy is not very successful because predators can block each other by trying to move to the same capture position.
 Stephens and Merx also present another strategy in which 3 predators transmit all their sensory information to one central predator agent who decides where all predators should move.
 This central single-agent strategy succeeds for 30 test cases, but perhaps the success rate would be much lower if the agents were to move simultaneously instead of taking turns.